nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * 1e2.
 User re-enters the command and edits a different field.
    * Steps 1e1 - 1e2 are repeated until there exist a valid field in the input.
    * Use case resumes from step 2.

+* 1f.
+PoochPlanner detects wrong format for email.

+    * 1b1.
+PoochPlanner displays the error message.
+    * 1b2.
+User re-enters the correct command with another name.
+    * Steps 1b1 - 1b2 are repeated until there is no error in input.
+    * Use case resumes from step 2.

+* 1g.
+PoochPlanner receive wrong command format.

+    * 1b1.
+PoochPlanner displays the error message.
+    * 1b2.
+User re-enters with correct command format.
+    * Steps 1b1 - 1b2 are repeated until the command format is correct.
+    * Use case resumes from step 2.

 ---
 **System**: `PoochPlanner`